 Blogging is the single most effective SEO tactic.
 It increases traffic, helps you establish thought leadership, and lets you show up for an essentially unlimited number of keywords over time.
 But what kind of investment does it require?
 How much time does it take to write a good blog post?

 In-house vs. professional blogging

 If you write your own blog posts in-house (and some 40% of business owners do their own blogging), you can expect it to take longer than a professional blogger needs to get the job done.

 Hubspot asked marketers in one of their surveys.
-Global responses showed that a 500-word blog posts took an average of 1.5 to 2 hours.
+Global responses showed that a 500-word blog post took an average of 1.5 to 2 hours.
 Orbit found that a 1,000 word blog post took an average of 3 hours and 16 minutes, an artificial number if we ever heard one.
 But it makes sense that a 1,000 word post should take a bit less than twice as long as a 500 word post.

 So how much will it cost you to have your blogging done in-house?

 Do the math.
 If you plan to post your company blog three times a week, you should expect to pay your team member about one day’s salary plus benefits (8% or so) each week.
 That number will of course vary enormously depending on what you pay the individual you choose to do your blogging.

 Don’t stop there.
 You will in effect be losing one team member for one day each week.
 Does your chosen individual have that much free time?

 The best scenario here is that you have a poet on staff who spends several hours a day staring out the window drinking coffee, wishing he were able to spend his time writing.
 Get him educated on SEO and divert that wasted time toward your company blog, and you could have a good set up.